balazstrencsenyi/the-git-rocks/README.md

-the git is actually rocking
+the git is actually rocking even more